roryokane/dotvim/README.md

 	:BundleInstall

 Ignore any errors from Syntastic after Vundle finished installing all of the plugins; just keep pressing ENTER until the errors are gone.
 Then quit Vim with `:q`.

-When you launch `vim` again, it should now be all set up, and you should get no errors.
+When you launch `vim` again, Vim should now be all set up, and you should get no errors.